 Stationary Bike Triathlon Training

 Whether it’s bad weather, availability of daylight in winter months, or convenience factors that stand in the way of outdoor triathlon training, it is possible to do high quality training indoors.
 Using a stationary bike, for example, can be a very effective way to train for the cycling segment of the race.
-Like using a treadmill to prepare for the run segment, there are countless workouts for the stationery bike that will help prepare you for your next triathlon.
+Like using a treadmill to prepare for the run segment, countless workouts for the stationary bike can help prepare you for your next triathlon.

 Benefits

-Using a stationery bike indoors to train for a triathlon has several benefits, but paramount among these is convenience.
-According to the website Triathlete, “Indoor cycling allows you to quickly get to the focus of the workout without having to deal with traffic, inclement weather and other distractions on the road.”
-You’re more in control of your workout: you decide the intensity, the time of day you work out, and the exact duration of the session.
+Using a stationary bike indoors to train for a triathlon has several benefits, but paramount among these is convenience.
+Inside, you don't have to deal with traffic on the road or bad weather.
+You’re more in control of your workout: you decide the intensity, the time of day you ride and the exact duration of the session.

 Types

-There are four types of stationary bikes: upright, recumbent, group cycle, and a road bike mounted on a stationary trainer.
+Four types of stationary bikes are available: upright, recumbent, group cycle and a road bike mounted on a stationary trainer.
 Body position on an upright stationary bike is comparable to that for an outdoor bicycle.
-A recumbent bike allows you to sit lower and lean on a backrest, with your feet pedaling out in front of you.
+A recumbent bike allows you to sit lower and lean on a backrest with your feet pedaling out in front of you.
 Recumbent bikes are the least similar to a real bicycle and thus not a good option for stationary bike triathlon training.
 A group cycle is very similar in ride feel to a road bike and an excellent indoor training option.
 A road bike mounted on a stationary trainer is an ideal option, as it's a real bike and you can use it in your own home.

 Workout Duration